 Here’s a Twitter Website card in action:

-I typically use the Website card when I want to lead prospects to a landing page to collect opt-ins.
+When to use: I typically use the Website card when I want to lead prospects to a landing page to collect opt-ins.
 I’ll also use Website cards when retargeting my audience to a category page of products rather than a page with a single product.

 2. Product card